 - BB King – Everyday I Have the Blues

 - Eric Clapton – Before You Accuse Me

-1. If needed, review material about the minor pentatonic scale and the ideas for writing melodies introduced in Lessons 1: Compose a Song Based on an Image and Lesson 2: Exploring Form using Minor and Major Pentatonic Scales.
+1. If needed, review material about the minor pentatonic scale and the ideas for writing melodies introduced in Using The Minor Pentatonic Scale and Exploring Form Using Minor and Major Pentatonic Scales.

 2. Introduce students to the blues scale.
 Compare the minor pentatonic scale and the blues scale.

 As seen previously, the minor pentatonic scale has 5 notes:

 The blues scale is similar to the minor pentatonic, but adds one additional note, the flatted 5th.

 3. After exploring the above material, introduce students to the standard blues progression.
 Below are two variations using the I, IV, and V chords: